grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - carrier frequency of the microwave radiation in the simulated NMR experiment
       - 300.0
       - [150.0, 1000.0]
-    * - threshold_bmw
+    * - ss_cutoff
-      - cumulative Boltzmann population threshold up to which conformers should be considered.
+      - cutoff radius for the calculation of spin-spin couplings.
+Pairs with a larger distance than ss_cutoff will be neglected.
-      - 0.95
+      - 8.0
-      - [0.01, 0.99]
+      - [0.1, 100.0]
     * - prog
       - program that should be used to calculate the shielding/coupling single-points.
       - orca